Student Trust and Privacy Center

 Does Gaggle monitor students’ social media accounts?

-Gaggle does not monitor students’ private social media accounts.
-Gaggle only monitors content that is produced utilizing school-owned email addresses or online tools within Google Workspace for Education, Microsoft 365, Google Chat, Microsoft Teams, and the Canvas learning management system.
+Gaggle does not monitor students' social media accounts, personal email accounts, personal devices, or web browsers.
+It only monitors content and activity, such as documents or chat messages, produced using a school-owned device, email address, or online tools within Google Workspace for Education, Microsoft 365, Google Chat, Microsoft Teams, and the Canvas learning management system.

 Does Gaggle turn over data to law enforcement?